San Diego Hard Money Loans

 We can also help when a borrower needs money midway through construction.
 A borrower in Logan Heights was midway through the construction of three units in the back part of the property he had already purchased.
 He needed more money to finish the property.
 We lent them $200,000 to complete the units in the back part of the property, using the property’s equity as collateral.

-We had a borrower from Russia.
-We helped him purchase a property for $400,000, and also loaned him the $40,000 he needed to fix the property.
+For example, we had a borrower from Russia.
+We helped him purchase a property for $400,000.
+We also loaned him the $40,000 he needed to fix the property.
 A few months later he turned around and sold the property for $600,000.

 Hard Money is Not Hard